-Receipt Racer (2011).
+Receipt Racer by Undef & Joshua Noble, 2011.
 Using a Playstation gamepad, the user controls a car that is projected on to the paper coming out of the receipt printer.
-Made by undef & Joshua Noble.

 A more stylish interface for Morse Code: printing telegraphs!
 Each key represents a letter, and there is a shift key for capitalization.